OpenF2/F2/docs/src/container-development.md

 #### 1. Setup Container

 To use pre-loaded apps, a web page with a placeholder element for the apps is required.
-This simple (and empty) web page features a `div#news_app.span12` which serves as that placeholder.
+This simple (and empty) web page features a `div#news_app.span12` which serves as that placeholder or "root" element.

 ```html
 <!DOCTYPE html>